textninja/textninja.github.io/posts/2021-01-04-build-simple-jekyll-blog.md

 out, is not to try to do too many things at once.
 One of the lasagnas came out terribly.

-I ran out of time to do anything visually or technologically impressive (is something you can learn and do in a day ever that way?), but here's what I did manage to do:
+I ran out of time to do anything visually or technologically impressive, but here's what I did manage to accomplish:

 1. Got Jekyll running locally
 2. Got Jekyll running on GitHub pages
-3. Included the contents of a file in a **_data** folder in a nav template
+3. Included the contents of a YAML file in the **_data** folder in a nav template
 4. Created two different layouts:
    - bare layout, which includes nothing
    - basic layout, which includes a header and a footer with navigation